Why Patience Is Rare in Option Trading

 Overtrading Is a Sign of Impatience

-Overtrading is one of the clearest signs of impatience in option trading.
-Many traders feel uncomfortable sitting idle while the market moves continuously.
+Overtrading is one of the biggest signs of impatience in option trading.

-Overtrading creates several problems:
+Overtrading creates many problems:

-• Higher emotional stress
+• Higher stress

-• Increased brokerage costs
+• Higher brokerage costs

-• Lower focus and discipline
+• Lower discipline

 Patience Helps Traders Control Emotions